lunarphp/lunar/docs/src/lunar/carts.md

 ```

 Now you have a basic Cart up and running, it's time to show you how you would
-use the cart manager to get all the calculated totals and tax.
+use the cart to get all the calculated totals and tax.

 We've also tried to make Carts extendable as much as possible so, depending on
 what your stores requirements are, you are free to chop and change things as